Framework Diagram v3

 This move is formally impossible — the Structural Lock:

-In implication (A ⇒ B): A ∧ ¬B is impossible — whenever A holds, B must already hold.
+In implication (A ⇒ B): A ∧ ¬B is structurally impossible — whenever A holds, B already holds as a fact.

 These are opposite requirements.
 Implication's defining condition is causation's impossibility condition.
 And vice versa.
-Ego treats them as degrees of the same thing.
+(Note: "A ∧ ¬B possible" here is structural, not cognitive sequencing — all inference has cognitive sequencing, that proves nothing.
+What activates the Lock is structural A ∧ ¬B-possibility: that the fact B describes didn't exist independently before.)
+Ego treats → and ⇒ as degrees of the same thing.
 They are formally opposite.

 This constraint operates across the pipeline: the → from Move 1 forbids the ⇒ that Move 2 tries to create.
 The ⇒ from the loop forbids the → that Move 9 tries to become.